And yet, I had to. I had to let go, and on some level, I knew it. Clinging was only hurting me, yet I couldn't let go. Why?

 The usual answer is fear.
 Fear of being alone.
 Fear of missing out on love.
 Fear of making a mistake.
 Fear of never finding that kind of love again.
 Fear of not being good enough.
 Fear of being alone forever.

-Fear is a primal mind thing.
-It's something the mind does to entice us into not changing, to stay in our comfort zone no matter how pointless it may be to do so...because things are more predictable in our familiar comfort zone.
+With direct threats a thing of the past in terms of dinosaurs and such, these days our fear mechanisms mostly entice us to not change, to stay in our comfort zone no matter how pointless it may be to do so...because things are more predictable in our familiar comfort zone.
 We know what to expect and how to play the game there.

 If we venture too far away from or out of our comfort zone, what then?
 Might we get eaten by a tiger?
 The realm beyond our comfort zone is unknown territory.
 Anything could happen, and the mind hates not knowing, not anticipating, not having control.
-And it will almost always imagine the worst.
+And since it is bent on survival, it will almost always imagine the worst.

 So how do we let go when we really don't want to?
 When every fiber of our being is in resistance?
 When we are terrified?